Two-scale integrators with high accuracy and long-time conservations for the nonlinear Klein-Gordon equation in the nonrelativistic limit regime: Main results and numerical tests

 a) The improved St\"{o}rmer-Verlet method ISV shows non-uniform accuracy.
 When $\eps$ becomes small, the accuracy becomes badly (see Figure \ref{p1}).

-b) The two integrators given in this paper have improved uniformly accuracy, and when $\eps$ and $h$ decrease, the accuracy is improved.
-S2O2 shows second order and S3O4 performs fourth order (see Figures \ref{p2}-\ref{p3}).
+b) The two integrators given in this paper have uniform accuracy, and when $h$ decreases, the accuracy is improved.
+S2O3 shows third order and S3O4 performs fourth order (see Figures \ref{p2}-\ref{p3}).

 c) Figures \ref{p4}-\ref{p6} show the dependence of global errors in $\eps$.
-It can be seen that for a fixed time stepsize, ISV behaves very badly for small $\eps$ (see Figure \ref{p4}), S2O2 has $\mathcal{O}(\eps^3)$ and $\mathcal{O}(\eps)$ convergence in $Z$ and $Z_t$, respectively (see Figure \ref{p5}), and the corresponding results for S3O4 are $\mathcal{O}(\eps^4)$ and $\mathcal{O}(\eps^2)$ (see Figure \ref{p6}).
+It can be seen that for a fixed time stepsize, ISV behaves very badly for small $\eps$ (see Figure \ref{p4}), and S2O3 and S3O4 have uniform convergence in $u$ and $\eps^2 v$ (see Figures \ref{p5} and \ref{p6}, respectively).
+These observations agree with the theoretical results given in Theorem \ref{UA thm}.